 - Place your payment in one of the BELD drop boxes located at the top of Potter Road or Braintree Town Hall.
 Please do not pay in cash when using a drop box.

-- Pay your bill at a Braintree Cooperative Bank office -1010 Washington Street or 372 Washington Street (changing name to South Shore Bank, staying at same location).
+- Pay your bill at a South Shore Bank office -1010 Washington Street or 372 Washington Street (you may pay with cash here).

 - Pay your bill at Town Hall.
 On the last Tuesday of every month, a BELD Customer Service Representative is stationed at 1 JFK Memorial Drive to take payments and answer questions.

 - Sign up for our automatic debit plan to save time and money.
 Simply complete the authorization form, print it out, sign it, attach a voided check, and return both to our office.
 You will still receive a monthly statement, but your bill payment will be automatically deducted from your bank account.

 Why your electric bill may change from month to month